 “Such a busy market eroded the number of homes available to buy, as properties were being snapped up so quickly,” said Grainne Gilmore, head of research at Zoopla.

-“This imbalance between demand and supply has put upwards pressure on prices.”
+“This imbalance between demand and supply has put upward pressure on prices.”

 The government’s temporary stamp duty holiday also motivated many to make their moves, with savings of up to £15,000 for those who beat the deadline.